shahidk550/codingTasks/README.md

 ```

 ## Operating Award.py
-Once the program is running you will be promted to privide inputs in the form of minutes taken to complete each event.
+Once the program is running you will be prompted to privide inputs in the form of minutes taken to complete each event.

 ### Example of inputs